EXP-code/EXP-docs/topics/yamlconfig.rst

   parsed and used to construct a class of that type.
 EXP will terminate with an error message if the class does not exist.
-  You can have as many instances of these as you like (there might be occasion reasons to have duplicates).
+  You can have as many instances of these as you like (there might be occasional reasons to have duplicates).

 4. ``External:``